-The primary purpose of the Green Belt is to preserve the setting and the special character of York and delivering the Local Plan Spatial Strategy.
+The primary purpose of the Green Belt is to safeguard the setting and the special character of York and delivering the Local Plan Spatial Strategy.
 New building in the Green Belt is inappropriate unless it is for one of the exceptions set out in policy GB1.

 The general extent of the Green Belt is shown on the Key Diagram.
-Detailed boundaries shown on the proposals map follow readily recognisable physical features that are likely to endure such as streams, hedgerows and highways.
+Detailed Green Belt boundaries are shown on the proposals Policies Map. follow readily recognisable physical features that are likely to endure such as streams, hedgerows and highways.